dojo/docs/dijit/form.rst

 * validation tooltips

-* prevention of form submit: using the `dijit.form.Form <dijit/form/Form>`_ widget you can prevent form submission if any of the fields are invalid
+* prevention of form submit: using the :ref:`dijit.form.Form <dijit/form/Form>` widget you can prevent form submission if any of the fields are invalid

 Color change
 ------------